 In some cases, a nerve biopsy may be requested by a physician.

 Neuropathy Treatment Options

-There have been several treatments developed for the treatment of neuropathies in Snowflake or Safford.
-Treatment options range from medications, creams, special diets and therapies.
+There have been several treatments developed for the treatment of neuropathies.
+Treatment options range from medications, creams, special diets, and therapies.
 All of these treatments are designed to assist in nervous system function.
 The most common course of treatment is prescription antidepressants to relieve pain in non-depressed patients.
-Research has also found that antidepressants can alleviate peripheral neuropathy induced from chemotherapy treatments.
+Research has also found that antidepressants can alleviate peripheral neuropathy induced by chemotherapy treatments.

 There are also alternative therapies available.
-Some of that have been used are:
+Some of that has been used are:

 - Dietary supplements

 - Chiropractic adjustments

 Neuropathy may be treated with a class of therapy known as neuromodulators.
 This may require surgical implantation of electrical or chemical implants.
 These include:

 - Spinal cord stimulators

 - Electrodes - used to stimulate the motor cortex